 If you break down your subnets into chunks smaller than the default Class C, then figuring out the subnet mask, network number, broadcast address, and router address can be kind of confusing.
+To build a sturdy base for subnetting, study and understand the following techniques for determining these special values for each subnet, but learn and use the more efficient technique presented later in this chapter in the section "Quickly Identifying Subnet Characteristics."
 Table 1.5 summarizes how you can break a Class C network down into one, two, four, or eight smaller subnets, with the subnet masks, network numbers, broadcast addresses, and router addresses.
-The first 0 bytes have simply been designated x.y.z.
-(Note that the table assumes you can use the all-0 subnet, too.)
+The first 3 bytes have simply been designated x.y.z.
+(Note that the table assumes you can use the all-0s and all-1s subnets, too.)